pregnancy & postnatal massage

 Oxytocin is the hormone strongly linked to the bodys physiological processes throughout labour, birth, breastfeeding and promotes connections with your baby.

 The use of massage regularly may promote the physical, psychological, emotional and psycho-social adaptations needed throughout this precious time.
 This is both by immediate relief and relaxation but also the promotion of comforting hormones like endorphins

-Pregnancy massage is always tailoured to suit your individual needs with regard to your stage of pregnancy.
-Often massage is given in the side lying position, and maybe on a massage couch or futon on the floor.
+Every massage is tailored to suit your individual needs with regard to your current and personal experiences.
+Often massage is given in different ways to accommodate your experiences, such as side lying position, seated as well as on a maybe on a massage couch, chair or futon on the floor.